This Recipe includes

 They can be served with the soy peanut sauce recipe highlighted below, or with this creamy coconut peanut sauce that has a richer texture.

-Yes, these chicken spring rolls can easily be prepared in advance.
+These chicken spring rolls can easily be prepared in advance.
 Keep the fresh rolls in glass containers in the fridge, separate from the sauce.

 - 8 sheets rice paper (spring roll wrappers)